borispulyer/tiny-node-api/README.md

 # Configuration

 Below you’ll find an overview of every environment variable consumed by the current codebase, grouped by topic and shown with its default values.
-Paths marked `/project-root` are resolved relative to the repository root.
+Paths marked `CWD` are resolved relative to the current working directory.
 Please find a detailed explanation of the configuration properties afterwards.

 **Overview**